PWilliams520/Workout_Prediction/README.md

 DMProject.ipynb

-Please run the Jupyter notebook to view the Logistic Regression model built for the dataset in activities.csv.
+Please run the Jupyter notebook (DMProject.ipynb) to view the Logistic Regression model built for the dataset in activities.csv.

 * ### Code for Graphs: